Mel Goodwin, National Oceanic and Atmospheric Administration (NOAA)

 - If you want to teach this activity at the high school level, replace the Ocean Exploration Game with a group oral presentation or individual research project.

-- Teachers should create a student activity sheet with the learning objectives and urls for the research topics.
+- Teachers could create a student activity sheet with the learning objectives and URLs for the research topics.

 About the Science

 - While researching the reasons for undertaking ocean exploration, students learn about ocean research technology, such as underwater robots and mapping tools.